 A lot of social media sites, like Pinterest, come in handy to promote well-designed infographics.
 Infographic is a blend of information and graphics that are used to share technical and detailed information with ease.

 YouTube is the most popular video-sharing forum to share business stories, and promote products and services.
 Images and memes are other visual content that interest most audience to draw their attention.

 How far is too far?

-However, you must make sure that you use it wisely, Google or any other search engine will not like when you over stuff your content with keywords, or use automated tools to increase your traffic.
+However, you must make sure that you use it wisely, Google or any other search engine will not like when you clutter your content with keywords or use automated tools to increase your traffic.
 Your website will be penalized when you don’t play by the books set by Google and other search engines.

-Your website will have better ranking when you approach professional content creators to get the job done for you.
+Your website will have a better ranking when you approach professional content creators to get the job done for you.
 Well-made content can increase your sites’ ranking, while the bad ones can do worse to your websites rather than any good.